 Companies that sell outdoor gear will have an easier time ranking for the long-tail phrase “buy two-person backpacking tent,” and they can create content that matches that specific intent.

-6. Your site doesn’t provide a good user experience (UX)
+7. Your website doesn’t provide a good user experience (UX)

 Improving UX on your site can reduce bounce rates, engage visitors, and help them learn more about your business, all while helping you rank higher in search results.